 Consequences of Charge-Offs

-Charge-offs remain on your credit report for seven years from the date of the first missed payment that led to the derogatory mark.
+Charge-offs generally remain on your credit reports for about seven and a half years.
 During this period, you’ll likely experience:

 Notably, paying off the debt after charge-off doesn’t remove the negative mark from your credit report.
 Instead, the status changes to “charge-off paid” or “charge-off settled”.
 While this updated status may look somewhat better to future lenders, the charge-off notation itself remains visible for the full seven-year period.